fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

 ### Build & run the project

-Open your favorite terminal (could be within Visual Studio Code) pointing to this repo folder and run the following sequence of commands.
+Open a Windows or VS Code terminal and go to the Chainblocks directory.

-Create a build directory,
+Now, create a build directory,

 ```
 mkdir build